 10% of learning is covered via formal training / development initiatives

 As such, IC development in itself requires an integrated approach to outpace the rate of change.
-And while the framework is sound, making measurable progress is hard (as pointed out in this Forbes article).
+And while the framework is sound, making measurable progress is hard.
 A good adaptation of the 70/20/10 framework is the 3:1 proposal: "for every one formal learning event, you should design and facilitate three on-the-job application exercises."
-To make that scalable, a strong, and ideally AI-powered, learning platform (e.g.,Sana Labs) in indispensable.
+To make that scalable, a strong, and ideally AI-powered, learning platform (e.g.,Sana Labs) is indispensable.